metatyper/metatyper/CONTRIBUTING.md

 - **build**: Changes that affect the build system (yarn, npm, rollup, etc.)
 - **ci**: Changes to our CI configuration (GitHub Actions)
 - **docs**: Documentation only changes
-- **chore**: changes that do not relate to a fix or feature and don't modify src or test files (e.g. modifying the `.eslintrc.js` or updating dependencies)
+- **chore**: Changes that do not relate to a fix or feature and don't modify src or test files (e.g. modifying the `.eslintrc.js` or updating dependencies)

 &nbsp;